SambaCommunications/Samba-Android-SDK/README.md

 The SDK is provided as an Android Library project that can be included in your application as an .aar library.
 The latest aar file, versio **0.0.1**, can be found in folder **samba-sdk**.

-In the near future we plan to distribute the SKD as a Gradle dependency too.
+In the near future we plan to distribute the SDK as a Gradle dependency too.

 ## Requirements